lcp Skip to Main Content

 How Does Trauma Bonding Work?

-With trauma bonding, one person abuses the other, inflicting trauma, but follows with positive reinforcement.
-For the other person, these traumatic experiences bring up a wide array of complicated emotions that can be difficult to cope with.
+For the other person, these traumatic experiences bring up a wide array of complicated emotions that can be difficult to follow and interpret.

 As a result, a person might start to feel bonded to the abusive person.
 They start to build an emotional attachment because they convince themselves it is love.